even4void/aliquote/content/post/systemd.md

 categories: ["2022"]
 ---

 I've been faithfully using cron jobs on Linux for twenty years now.
 It's quite simple to schedule basic tasks using `crontab -e`: simply write your shell script or call the application you want to run at a desired time, and then forget about it.
 Currently, I only have two crontab entries running: one for checking my mail (`mbsync`), and the other for [Kopia] hourly backup.
 Most Linux distros now favor the use of systemd schedulers, also called "timers", instead of cron, and so I decided to move all my running jobs to systemd.

 One of the advantages of using systemd is that you can move your systemd files between your machine or over ssh.
 The other advantage, of course, is that you can manage your running jobs using `systemctl`, which means you can stop or pause tasks at any time, or reschedule a timer easily.
+Finally, you can check when your task were run for the last time, and when they will be run next.[^1]

 As an example, consider the following cron task, which runs Kopia backup every hour on my machine: